🌿 Free packing list & budget map — grab yours below

 Kuranda Village on a Budget

-Combine the Skyrail gondola up and the Scenic Railway back (or vice versa) with free rainforest walks, markets, and cultural displays.
-The combo ticket is excellent value for a full Far North Queensland day.
+Combine the Skyrail gondola one way and the Scenic Railway the other with free rainforest walks, cultural displays, and markets.
+The combo ticket delivers an outstanding full Far North Queensland day at a very accessible price.

 Kuranda tours →

-Book reef departures on Tuesday–Thursday and you'll often find 10–15% lower fares than weekend peaks.
-Avoid public holiday departures — demand spikes and boats fill quickly.
+Book reef departures on Tuesday–Thursday — typically 10–15% cheaper than weekend peaks.
+Avoid public holiday departures when demand spikes and vessels fill with premium-fare passengers.

 K'gari (Fraser Island) — World Heritage on a Budget

-K'gari is the world's largest sand island and a UNESCO World Heritage site.
-Private 4WD hire plus ferry plus permits can add up fast — but shared tagalong tours departing from Rainbow Beach or Hervey Bay compress all the costs into a single affordable package.
+Private 4WD hire plus ferry plus permits plus fuel adds up fast — but shared tagalong tours from Rainbow Beach or Hervey Bay compress all those costs into a single affordable package, guide included.

 🏝️ Day Trip